Brokerage in the Black Box: Swing States, Strategic Ambiguity, and the Global Politics of AI Governance: Opacity by Design: Complexity, Political-economic Incentives, and Limits of Explainable AI

-Analogies from pharmaceutical regulation illustrate this principle.
-Drugs such as modafinil and aspirin have been widely deployed despite incomplete mechanistic understanding and uncertain causal pathways \cite{r:28}.
-Regulators did not demand full causal clarity; instead, they constructed layered governance regimes — including clinical trials, phased approvals, disclosure obligations, adverse-event monitoring, and compensation frameworks — that rendered decision-making transparent and contestable despite epistemic gaps.
-Importantly, these procedural mechanisms require continuous modification and adaptation to respond to evolving technologies, just as phased approvals can be adjusted to account for new information or changes in drug behavior.
-Legitimacy in these contexts depended not on causal comprehension but on the institutional capacity to manage uncertainty responsibly.
-Applied to AI, this logic treats opaque models like complex scientific phenomena, whose use and application are trusted not through full understanding of their internal operations, but through rigorous research processes and methodological safeguards.
-Procedural mechanisms act as compensatory structures, allowing institutions to manage and govern these complex systems effectively.
-In this way, institutional and procedural transparency generates trust in AI just as it does in scientific models or pharmaceuticals, grounded in empirical adequacy, predictive reliability, explanatory power, and theoretical coherence.
+Pharmaceutical regulation provides a useful analogy in which regulators did not require full causal clarity \cite{r:28}.
+Instead, they constructed layered governance regimes—clinical trials, phased approvals, disclosure obligations, post-market surveillance, and compensation frameworks—that rendered decisions transparent and contestable despite epistemic uncertainty.
+These procedural systems were designed to adapt continuously as evidence evolved.
+Legitimacy rested not on causal comprehension but on institutional capacity to manage uncertainty responsibly.
+Applied to AI, this logic treats opaque models as complex scientific systems whose deployment is governed through rigorous research practices and methodological safeguards rather than full interpretability.
+Procedural mechanisms thus function as compensatory structures, generating trust grounded in empirical adequacy, predictive reliability, and institutional coherence rather than internal transparency.